 I use Screencast, of course, to do all of my on-screen product reviews, walkthroughs, and tutorials.

 I save my recordings in organized files to edit later in Final Cut Pro.

-So there you have it my friend, 10 must-use blogging productivity apps for Mac users that I recommend.
-I hope some of these will come useful for you too if not now then in the future.
+I hope some of these will come useful for you, if not now then perhaps in the future.